 This sounds innocent enough, but unfortunately, the “natural flavoring” umbrella covers any flavor derived from a natural source, such as animal urine.
 Castoreum is a flavoring that is derived from the perineal gland and urine of beavers, and can be included in candy (and any food) under the heading “natural flavoring.”
 Itʼs usually found in candies with a berry or vanilla flavor.

 Most of the candies above have an enormous list of artificial colors.
-As I write in the Save Our Bones Program, artificial colors acidify the bodyʼs pH, and Blue 1 and Blue 2, Red 3, and Yellow 6 have been linked to cancer.
+As I write in the Osteoporosis Reversal Program, artificial colors acidify the bodyʼs pH, and Blue 1 and Blue 2, Red 3, and Yellow 6 have been linked to cancer.

 In 2007, the highly-respected medical journal The Lancet published a study to test “whether intake of artificial food colour and additives affected childhood behavior.”1 Their conclusion: